Leo-2807/Writeups/HackTheBox/swagshop.md

 Shellcodes: No Results
 ```

-I download the exploit and run it
+I download the exploit and after making some changes and resolving errors I run it

 ```
 ┌──(kali㉿kali)-[~/Downloads/hackthebox/swagshop]